vuejs/apollo/docs/guide/components/subscribe-to-more.md

 }
 ```

-Remove an item to the cache:
+Remove an item from the cache:

 ```js
 methods: {